HollyMorley/3d-annotation-gui/README.md

 ### Extract Frames

+_Choose video frames to be labelled._

-Select a video file and scroll through synchronized multi-camera footage to extract frame trios for labelling.
+- Choose a video file from the pop-up file manager.
+- Scroll or skip through the synchronized videos to extract frame trios for labelling.
-Timestamps are used to correct frame misalignment across cameras with different frame rates.
+- In the case of frame misalignment across cameras, timestamps are used to correct alignment.

 ### Calibrate Cameras

-Label known landmarks (belt corners, step edges, door marker) across all three camera views for camera pose estimation via OpenCV's solvePnP.
+_Label known landmarks across all three camera views for camera pose estimation (via OpenCV's `solvePnP`)._

+- Choose a video file from the pop-up file manager (pick one for which you have already extracted, or plan to extract, frames).
+- Scroll through the video and label the calibration points in each camera view.
+- **Calibration landmarks:** the 4 corners of the first belt, the corners of the starting step edge, and the `x` sticker on the door.

 **Controls:** Right-click to place, Shift+Right-click to delete, Left-click drag to move.

 ### Label Body Parts

-Label anatomical landmarks with real-time 3D projection lines displayed across views to guide placement.
+_Label pre-defined body parts, with 3D projection estimates of each point displayed across the camera views to guide placement._

+- Choose a video folder under the `CameraCalibration` directory from the pop-up file manager, to open a video for which you have both extracted frames and added calibration labels.
-- **Label View** — select the camera view to label in
+- **Label View** — select the camera view to label in.
-- **Projection View** — select the view to calculate projection lines from
+- **Projection View** — select the view to calculate projection lines from.
+If labels are present in the selected Projection View, estimated projection lines (from the camera centre and crossing through the platform edges) will display on the other two views to guide labelling.
-- **Spacer Lines** — right-click two points to display 12 equally-spaced guide lines
+- **Spacer Lines** — click once, then right-click two points on the active frame.
+12 equally-spaced lines along the x-axis will be displayed.
-- **Optimize Calibration** — minimize reprojection error to improve projection estimates
+- **Optimize Calibration** — adjusts the manually labelled calibration points to minimize reprojection error between camera views, improving the estimated projections.
+- **Save Labels** — saves the labels to the video folder under the respective camera names (`Side`, `Front`, `Overhead`).

 **Controls:** Right-click to place, Shift+Right-click to delete, Left-click drag to move, Hover for label name.